ropensci/tidyqpcr/README.md

 tidyqpcr scripts produce paper-ready figures straight from raw data with identical results across computers.

 We want to promote reproducible research so collaborators, reviewers or students can easily confirm and extend results and conclusions. tidyqpcr analysis will repeat exactly on different computers, enabling scientists to share raw data and analysis scripts rather than just  processed figures.
+An R or R markdown script using tidyqpcr to analyse a set of qPCR data could be directly uploaded to a repository such as [figshare](https://figshare.com/), as encouraged by many journal publishers.

 ### Flexible